Bharathkasyap/Simulated_USB_Data_Exfiltration/README.md

 ### Confirmed:

--Files originated from sensitive directories
+- Files originated from sensitive directories
--File extensions included .pdf, .docx, .xlsx
+- File extensions included .pdf, .docx, .xlsx
--USB device used as destination
+- USB device used as destination
--Access occurred outside normal business hours
+- Access occurred outside normal business hours

 ### ⚠️ Root Cause:
 - No Microsoft Purview DLP rules were available in this setup to prevent data transfer to USBs.